A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Discussion

 When constructing/designing an observation system practically, a major challenge is how to find suitable geometries and/or detector types.
 It can be argued that such a unified framework allows finding such a system setup, even when different observation setups or measurement principles are compared or mixed, since a fair comparison can be achieved within this framework.
 This \textit{inter--technological} perspective on the mathematical modeling seems unusual in the presentation of observation processes.
 Further, this framework also shows the general approach of how to calibrate such systems as it is explained in the text.
 Certainly, this general perspective is crucial for a sound argumentation for or against certain system designs for the application at hand.

 From a practitioner's perspective, defining the necessary density functions in this new framework might be challenging since each of them should be backed up by independent observations, e.g. the feature extraction error density or realistic feature position densities in object space.
 However, this effort has its own merit, since this new type of blurry information is transparently incorporated into the estimation process applying this framework (which benefit was presented in the numerical results section).
-If these independent pieces of information are not available, reasonable assumptions must be defined.
+If these independent pieces of information are not available, reasonable assumptions must be defined such as working with specification sheets of system components (e.g. point spread functions of a camera lens) or typically expected uncertainties in comparable observation scenarios.
+In such situations, it is in general difficult to assess the influence of modeling errors since it is highly application dependent.
+Since this approach is focusing on a stochastic best fit, minor modeling errors in the densities are expected to have only minor influence on the pose estimation.
 It is also important to notice, that finding advantageous geometric parameter sets $\vec{\gamma}$ in the observation model might be challenging, especially, if one wants to define which parameters are set to fixed values and which are optimized in a calibration routine of a multi--view (and possibly multi--technological) system.

 In this presentation certain assumptions related to the feature selection are used that might lead to practical challenges before being able to apply this framework.
 First, it is not resolved how the object model is obtained but assumed that there exists a suitable object model.
 A straightforward approach in industrial applications is the use of a CAD of the object model.
 Second, it is not discussed how the feature points are selected at the object model, especially with the focus of visibility in the observations.
 This can be realized by texture or object shape, hand selected or automated, and certainly depends on the observation technology (e.g. cameras including illumination of the scene vs. ranging systems).
 Third, it certainly is an effort preparing the real observation measurement to get the feature appearance mixture model density with a reasonable quality.
 This might involve major challenges applying adaptive image processing and segmentation algorithms, which certainly will depend on each application such as the observation device and feature type.
 These points are regarded as independent of this framework presentation, since there is a plurality of established methods, which are applied for feature extraction in camera and lateration systems.